recurly/recurly-client-ios/README.md

 The Recurly SDK allows you to integrate recurrent payments in your exisiting iOS app in a matter of minutes.

-By using the Recurly SDK, you can tokenize your users payment information and safely use it to do transactions.
+By using the Recurly SDK, you can tokenize your users payment information and safely use it to process transactions.
 Because you never handle any sensitive payment information, your PCI scope is drastically reduced.

 ##1.
 Download
 There are two ways to begin using the Recurly iOS SDK.